seanhhong/pdsnd_github/README.md

 Bike share analysis with python

 ### Description
-Analytical summaries of bike share program in the three cities.
+Analytical summaries of bike share program in the three cities

 ### Files used
 bikeshare.py